Project Elements Include:

 - Safer crossings for bicyclists and pedestrians will include high visibility striping and center islands.

 - A new wider pedestrian waiting area on the southeast corner of 26th Avenue and Powell Boulevard near Cleveland High School to provide more space for students waiting to cross Powell Boulevard.

 - A new truck apron on the southeast corner of 26th Avenue and Powell Boulevard to increase safety by allowing large vehicles to turn without entering the pedestrian zone or encroaching on vehicle lanes.

-- Improved street lighting and RRFB installation sites.
+- Improved street lighting.

 - Increased visibility of bicyclists, pedestrians and motorists.

 - Sidewalk ADA ramp improvements and repair of some sidewalks.